manunamz/jekyll-bonsai/_entries/digital-garden.plants.md

 ---
-id: 19f701acb2
+id: 5eb69c7d12
 title: Plants
 desc: ''
-updated: 1626296774584
+updated: 1628002364056
 created: 1620493511415
-status: "\U0001F33F"
+status: 🌿
 ---

-Plant types are defined with [[features.tags]].
-You can click the 🔖 for more detailed information at the [[features.pages.status-tags]] page.
+Plant types are defined by [[features.doc-type.state|states]] and selected by [[features.frontmatter.status]].
+You can click go to the [[features.pages.states|states page]] for more detailed information about them.

-One thing to keep in mind is that the tagging for this site is more of a blend of the descriptions herein and the philosophical drivers of this site's design.